hrbrmstr/hrbrthemes/README.md

   - `ft_geom_defaults`: Change geom defaults from black to custom lights for the FT theme
   - `gg_check`: Spell check ggplot2 plot labels
+  - `import_econ_sans`: Import Econ Sans Condensed font for use in charts
   - `import_plex_sans`: Import IBM Plex Sans font for use in charts
   - `import_roboto_condensed`: Import Roboto Condensed font for use in charts